 Notes

-- Unsalted butter is preferred in making of ghee.
+- Unsalted butter is preferred in the making of ghee.

 - You can use organic butter or any good quality unsalted butter works just fine.